11 Top-Rated Hot Springs in Oregon

 4. Paulina Hot Springs, Newberry National Volcanic Monument

 Paulina Hot Springs is a gorgeous lakeside soaking spot within Deschutes National Forest and Newberry National Volcanic Monument – one of the top attractions near Bend.

+Visitors find small soaking spots dug out of the rocky shoreline after the scenic trek.
 Small waves from Paulina Lake cool off the hot water that seeps in from deep underground.
-Upon lying down in any of the hand-dug soaking spots on the shore, an eye-level look at the topography, including the prominent Paulina Peak, adds to the hot springs' relaxing nature.
+Lying down in any of the hand-dug-soaking spots on the shore, with a ground-level view of the prominent Paulina Peak on the horizon, adds to the relaxing nature.